Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Related Work

 for each $t$, $0 \leq t < n $, where $\rho$ is a decay exponent which is decayed using a decay rate $d$.
 The decay schedule aims to prevent the temperature from premature cooling.
 Given the schedule, the temperature $T$ is folded and updated as follows:

 where $\upsilon$ is a fold-in constant.
 Then, the leniency of a state-action pair is calculated by look up in the temperature table and given by:

-where $K$ is a leniency moderation constant to control the degree to which leniency is affected by temperature.

-LDQN schedules injected optimism in state-action space, mitigating {\it shadowed equilibria} by ignoring less than ideal rewards, and is eventually robust to {\it overly optimistic} problem as leniency decreases over time.
-On the other hand, successfully applying LDQN requires careful consideration for decay and moderation parameters, whereas our approach requires fewer hyper-parameters and is robust to different parameter values, yet yields higher performance with improved sample efficiency.
+where $K$ is a leniency moderation constant.
+LDQN schedules optimism injected in state-action estimates, mitigating {\it shadowed equilibria}, and is able to be robust against {\it over optimism} as leniency decreases over time.
+On the other hand, successfully applying LDQN requires careful consideration for decay and moderation parameters, whereas our approach requires fewer hyper-parameters and is robust to different parameter values, yet yields higher performance in terms of improved sample efficiency.